Dark Nebula (video game)

-Dark Nebula is an action video game developed by Swedish studio 1337 Game Design for the iOS and Android.
-It was released in two episodes: Dark Nebula - Episode One in August 2009, and Dark Nebula - Episode Two in August 2010.
+Dark Nebula is an action mobile game developed by Swedish studio 1337 Game Design for the iOS and Android.
+It was released in two episodes: Dark Nebula - Episode One in August 2009, and Dark Nebula - Episode Two in August 2010, which was re-released by Free Lunch Design studio with improved graphics in 2013.
+The soundtrack for the game was written by Calle Hansson.

 Gameplay

-In Dark Nebula, the player rolls the disk by tilting across 10 levels in Episode One and twice as many in Episode Two.
-Each level is designed in a dark sci-fi style, with a variety of obstacles along the way (laser fire, triggering switches, spikes).
-There is a limited number of balls that transfers from one stage to another.
+In Dark Nebula, the player's gaming device serves as a motion controller that tracks tilting motions in order to control the movement of a ball across 10 levels in Episode One and nineteen in Episode Two (excluding level twenty, which does not contain the prior movement elements).
+Each level is designed in a dark sci-fi style, with a variety of obstacles throughout a labyrinth (laser fire, triggering switches, spikes).
+There are a limited number of balls that transfer from one stage to another.
 For a certain number of collected yellow orbs, an extra ball is gained.

 Critical reception

 Episode One

-Noting the obscurity of the first episode, in IGN's review of Episode 2, it wrote "So, there is now an episode two of Dark Nebula.
+Noting the obscurity of the first episode, in IGN's review of Episode Two, it wrote "So, there is now an episode two of Dark Nebula.
 I know, you missed episode one.
 Now is your chance to make up for past transgressions."